stetson06/stetson06.github.io/_posts/2021-11-30-document-alignment-nlp.md

 <br>
 ```
 python -m pip install python-docx
 ```
 <br>
-Run this command in your Terminal (Mac/Linux) or Command Prompt/PowerShell (Windows) ("C:\Users\YOURACCOUNTNAME>") - if running Python through Anaconda, then use the Anaconda prompt and the command below:
+We ran this command above in our Terminal (Mac/Linux) or Command Prompt/PowerShell (Windows) ("C:\Users\YOURACCOUNTNAME>") - if running Python through Anaconda, then use the Anaconda prompt and the command below:

 ```
 conda install -c conda-forge python-docx
 ```
 <br>
 This is the Anaconda native way and is recommended.
-If this doesn't work (takes too long or fails), then use this #inside this same window#:
+If this doesn't work (takes too long or fails), then use this *inside this same window*:

 ```
 pip install python-docx
 ```
 <br>

-Once the installation finishes, you may now run the Python script as normal.
-Whatever you do, do ##not## run this preliminart step inside the Python interpreter (the place with the >>> prompt), or you will get a syntax error.

-Then we proceded with our Python code as below:
+Once the installation finished, you then ran the Python script as normal.
+Our Python code was as below:

 ```python
 import os